lamaxko/Eurex_Option_Scraper/README.md

     ```
 4. Run the `scrape.py` script:
     ```
-    python scrape.py
+    python3 scrape.py
     ```

-The script sets up an SQLite database, downloads data for the specified exchanges, date, and time range, and inserts it into the appropriate tables.
+The script sets up an SQLite database, downloads data for the specified exchanges and inserts it into the appropriate table.

 The general data from Deutsche Börese is to find under the following link: